 Type I diabetes is a chronic disease that is well managed by the lifelong administration of insulin.
-The disease, however, if not properly managed increases the body’s demand for insulin to very high levels that predispose the body to the development of complications, shortening a person’s life by about 10 years compared to a normal person.
+The disease, however, if not properly managed, increases the body’s demand for insulin to a very high level.
+This predisposes the body to the development of complications, shortening a person’s life by about 10 years compared to a normal person.

 Children diagnosed with the disease have an altered growth pattern, although they eventually attain the recommended height and weight for age.